R-77: Further development

 Tactical Missile Weapons Corporation, also known as TRV (Takticheskoe Raketnoe Vooruzhenie – Тактическое Ракетное Вооружение), unveiled the RVV-SD and RVV-MD missiles for the first time at the Moscow Air Show (MAKS) in August 2009.
 The RVV-SD is an improved version of the R-77, while the RVV-MD is a variant of the R-73.
 The RVV-SD includes the upgrades associated with the izdeliye 170-1, or R-77-1.
 The RVV-SD, along with the RVV-MD, seem to be part of Russia's bid for India's medium multirole combat aircraft competition.
 Both designations were included by MiG on a presentation covering MiG-35 Fulcrum armament during Aero India Air Show in February.
 The initial RVV-SD offering is likely no more than a stopgap to try to maintain its position, and to provide a credible radar-guided weapon to offer as part of fighter export packages and upgrade programs.

 According to specifications, the R-77-1 and its export variant RVV-SD is 15 kg heavier than the basic R-77 / RVV-AE, weighing 190 kg rather than 175 kg.
 Maximum range is increased to 110 km from 80 km.
 The missile is also slightly longer at 3.71 m, rather than the 3.6 m of the basic variant.
 Additional improvements include upgrades to the missile's radar seeker and boat tail rear section to reduce drag.
 Russian missile manufacturer Agat previously confirmed it was working on seeker upgrades for the R-77, implying that at least two projects were underway, one for export and one for the Russian Air Force.

 Vympel, a which had merged to be part of TRV, has been developing a more extensive upgrade of the missile than the R-77-1.
-Designated the izdeliye 180 or K-77M and eventually R-77M when operational, this missile is a mid-life upgrade for the missile and is intended to be the main medium-range missile for the Sukhoi Su-57.
+Designated the izdeliye 180 or K-77M, or R-77M when operational, this missile is a mid-life upgrade for the missile and is intended to be the main medium-range missile for the Sukhoi Su-57.
 This upgrade aims to provide a further improvement in range, with the design including a dual-pulse motor configuration.
 The izdeliye 180 uses an active electronically scanned array seeker and conventional rear fins instead of the R-77's lattice fins.
 This missile is intended to match the performance of the latest AIM-120 variants.
 Though it uses the same designation as the earlier R-77M improvement program, it is not known if these two missiles are the same or are related.
+The export variant of the R-77M is designated RVV-SDM.